GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: Experiments

 \subsection{Results on \textsc{GreekBarBench}}

-We conduct an extensive automatic evaluation of $13$ LLMs on \textsc{GreekBarBench} (Figure~\ref{fig:leaderboard}).
-We use GPT-4.1-mini as the LLM-Judge, employing the `Span LLM-Judge' prompt (\S~\ref{sec:span_llm_judge}).
-The evaluation includes proprietary models such as GPT-4o, the GPT-4.1 family (GPT-4.1-mini, GPT-4.1-nano), Gemini-2.0-flash, and Claude-3.7-Sonnet (with reasoning disabled), along with the reasoning models OpenAI-o1 and Gemini-2.5-Flash.
-The open-weight models include the Gemma-3 family(Gemma-3-27B, Gemma-3-12B, and Gemma-3-4B), the specialized Greek model Llama-Krikri-8B-Instruct (Krikri-8B), and the reasoning model DeepSeek-R1.
+We conduct an extensive automatic evaluation of $13$ LLMs on \textsc{GreekBarBench} (Figure~\ref{tab:leaderboard}).
+We use GPT-4.1-mini as the judge with the \emph{Span-Judge} prompt (\S~\ref{sec:span_llm_judge}), reporting the \emph{Facts} score, \emph{Articles} score, \emph{Analysis} score and \emph{Mean} score with standard error from three runs.
+The evaluation includes proprietary models such as GPT-4o, the GPT-4.1 family (GPT-4.1, GPT-4.1-mini, GPT-4.1-nano), Gemini-2.0-Flash, and Claude-3.7-Sonnet (reasoning disabled), along with the reasoning models OpenAI-o1 and Gemini-2.5-Flash.
+The open-weight models include the Gemma-3 family (27B, 12B, and 4B parameters), the specialized Greek model Llama-Krikri-8B-Instruct (Krikri-8B), and the reasoning model DeepSeek-R1.

-The experimental results (Figure~\ref{fig:leaderboard}) reveal that Gemini-2.5-Flash (8.4) and GPT-4.1 (8.32) demonstrate the strongest performance on \textsc{GreekBarBench}.
-They surpass the average legal expert score (7.78), though they still fall short of the 95th percentile (top-5\%) of experts (8.87).
-OpenAI-o1 (7.77) and Claude-3.7-Sonnet (7.71), perform comparably to the average human expert (7.78).
-The fact that Gemini-2.5-Flash and OpenAI-o1, two reasoning models, are among the top performers, shows that leveraging inference-time reasoning is a key factor for this benchmark.
-The smallest models, GPT-4.1-nano (5.51) and Gemma-3-4B (4.41) are the only models that fail the exams (passing score: 6.00).
-The 8B Krikri model surpasses Gemma-12B and achieves performance comparable to the significantly larger Gemma-27B, highlighting the benefit of language-specific pretraining.
+Gemini-2.5-Flash (8.38) and GPT-4.1 (8.35) achieved the highest scores on \textsc{GreekBarBench} (Table~\ref{tab:leaderboard}).
+These scores are not directly comparable to the human expert scores (average: 7.78, top-5\%: 8.87) in Figure~\ref{fig:manual-leaderboard}, as the models were evaluated by an LLM-judge on a larger dataset (310 vs. 22 questions).
+The smallest models, GPT-4.1-nano (5.45) and Gemma-3-4B (4.42) are the only models that fail the exams (passing score: 6.00).
+The open-weight Krikri-8B model (6.20) surpasses Gemma-3-12B (6.08) and achieves performance comparable to the significantly larger Gemma-3-27B (6.29), highlighting the benefit of language-specific pretraining.